 On the WAN side

-Again, depending on the vendor, an optional Network Services Module (NSM) with a variety of Port Interface Cards (PICs) might be available that will provide Wide Area Network (WAN) connectivity for E1, T1,
+Again, depending on the vendor, an optional Network Services Module (NSM) with a variety of Port Interface Cards (PICs) might be available

 Can an L3 switch be used in a WAN environment?

 From WAN optimization expert David Hughes